 International Clown Hall of Fame, Clown hall of fame in Baraboo, Wisconsin, US

-The International Clown Hall of Fame in Baraboo is a museum dedicated to preserving the history of professional clown performance through collected artifacts and memorabilia.
-The facility houses costumes, props, photographs, and personal items belonging to performers who shaped the art form over many decades.
+The International Clown Hall of Fame is a museum in Baraboo, Wisconsin, dedicated to the history of professional clown performance.
+It displays costumes, props, photographs, and personal belongings from performers who shaped this art form over many decades.

 The community of curious travelers